Glendale Union High School District

 Glendale Union High School District No. 205 is a school district headquartered in Glendale, Arizona, United States.

 The union high school district operates nine comprehensive high schools and serves most of Glendale and a portion of Phoenix.
 It is the second largest high school-only district preceded by Phoenix Union.

-Glendale Union High School District schools receive the graduates of the Washington Elementary School District, Glendale Elementary School District, and many students from the Madison School District.
-Glendale Elementary district is located in Glendale, Arizona, Madison schools are in North Central Phoenix and the Washington Elementary schools are in North Phoenix and Sunnyslope.
+Glendale Union High School District schools receive the graduates of the Washington Elementary School District and the Glendale Elementary School District.
+Glendale Elementary district is located in Glendale, Arizona and the Washington Elementary schools are in North Phoenix and Sunnyslope.